-With these facts before us, it is matter of surprise that so few petitions have been presented against returns?
-What suitor would institute a law suit in a court which he apprehended, or misaprehended if you please, to be corrupt?
+of surprise that so few petitions have been presented against returns?
+What suitor would institute a law suit in a court which he apprehended, or misapprehended if you please, to be corrupt?
 It is notorious that there are loud and universal complaints of every species and degree of executive corruption exercised at the late contests.
 Now the very circumstance that those complaints are not embodied in petitions before us, implies a distrust, well or ill founded, of the constitution and purity of the Assembly.
 In times past there have been numerous contested elections without a hundredth part of the dissatisfaction which I learn from every section of the country.
 Some to my personal knowledge reluctantly abstained from taking this step from the apprehension that the House was so constituted as to justify their fear of being seriously and unjustly involved in ruinous costs by an arbitrary declaration that the complaint was frivolous and vexatious.
 Such a fear was of course, unfounded.
 But what better fate could they expect than Mr. Mackenzie?
 What better fate than Messrs.
-Norton, Woodruff and Parke?

-The select committee, as I before remarked, dispose of what they call "the minor parts of Mr. Duncombe's petition" and then "advert to that portion of it that may justly be considered as of the greatest importance, viz.: the accusation against his Excellency the Lieutenant Governor."-Very true.

-This is the key to the whole proceeding.
-Not a word of concern is therefrom the beginning of the report to the end of it about the rights and liberties of the people, or the freedom of election.
+Norton,-Woodruff and Parke?
+The select committee, as I before remarked, dispose of what they call "the minor parts of Mr. Duncombe's petition" and then "advert to that portion of it that may justly be considered as of the greatest importance, viz: the accusation against his Excellency the Licatenant Governor."-Very true-This is the key to the whole proceeding.
+Not a word of concern is there from the beginning of the report to the end of it about the rights & liberties of the people, -or the freedom of election.
 Here you at once detect the bias of the mind.
 The grand thing, the one of greatest importance was the "accusation against Sir Francis."
-Are wethe representatives of the people or of Sir Francis?
-In my apprehension with all imaginable defference to the committee and the House, the question of greatest importance is, has the confidence of the people been abused?
+Are we the representatives of the people or of Sir Francis?
+In my apprehension with all imaginable deference to the committee and the House, the question of greatest importance is, has the confidence of the people been abused?
 Had they secured to them a peaceable election?
 Had they extended to them every facility to exercise their franchise?
-Were they protected from owngeism?
-Were they unawed and uninfluenced by the undue and corrupt exercise of executive power?
-Sir Francis, on the contrary, is mentioned as their first care; the people, the last!
+Were they protected from orangeism?
+Were they unawed and uninfluenced the last!
 Let me then, proceed to inquire from the internal evidence of this report, and from acknowledged facts, whether Sir Francis is or is not guilty of directing unconstitutional means against the elections.
 The allegations may for the sake of arrangement, be classed into 1st.
-Orangeism-2nd.
-Returning Officers and places of election, and new patents, -3rd. every species of miscellaneous influence which high station could command and corruption exercise.
+Orangeism-2d Returning Officers and places of election, & new patents,-3rd every species of miscellaneous influence which high station co'd command and corruption exercise.
+Orange influence is more easily felt than proved.
+It is not unlike that oppressive condition of the atmosphere, which is felt in all its uneasy effects, but is otherwise intangible, undiscernable & beyond detection.